 You can call yourself an accountant without any prior experience or qualifications, but our panel of accountants for small-to-medium and brand new businesses are all qualified certified chartered accountants.
 This means that they hold a current practicing certificate, which ensures that indemnity insurance is in place and that there are governing bodies to deal with complaints.
 Many of these firms will also have Chartered Tax Advisors in-house who will be able to provide relevant and quality tax advisory services for your business.

 You wouldn’t hire a non-qualified mechanic or electrician to work on your house – why would you treat your business finances any differently?

 Simplifying the process

 By now, it’s likely crossing your mind just how much work it is finding the right accountant for your company.
-Instead of letting this realisation fill you with dread, get in touch with Just Accountants and let them do the hard work for you.
+Instead of letting this realisation fill you with dread, get in touch with us and we’ll do the hard work for you.

-Their panel of trusted accountants who work across various industries and all over the UK numbers over 140 so they’re confident they can find someone to fit the bill.
-There is no fee for a consultation, so you can rest assured that the service you receive is top notch, and their wealth of knowledge means they can easily take the hassle and confusion out of the process of choosing an accountant.
+Our panel of trusted accountants who work across various industries and all over the UK numbers over 100, so we’re confident we can find someone to fit the bill.
+There is no fee for a consultation, so you can rest assured that the service you receive is top notch, and our wealth of knowledge means we can easily take the hassle and confusion out of the process of choosing an accountant.